yenjungchen80108/draggable-collection/README.md

 ## Installation

-First, you need to install the necessary dependencies.
+First, install the necessary dependencies.
 You can do this by running the following command:

 ```
 npm install react-dnd react-dnd-html5-backend